 The Cost of Inefficiency

-One of the most common design mistakes I see is wasted steps.
-It happens when you don’t map the patient journey early in the design process.
-The clinic opens, and you realize you need to add a critical step — like vitals, vaccines, or lab work — but the space for it is in the wrong place.
+It happens when you don't map the patient journey early in the design process.
+The clinic opens, and you realize you need to add a critical step—like vitals, vaccines, or lab work—but the space for it is in the wrong place.

 The Lab Problem: A Case Study

-It’s frustrating as a patient, inefficient for staff, and creates opportunities for errors.
+The result: Frustrating for patients, inefficient for staff, creates opportunities for errors.

 Workstations and Seamless Handoffs